AdamBen7/AdamBen7.github.io/README.md

 ---

 2025 Update:
-Website de-activated as it is no longer applicable to my life.
+Website deactivated as it is no longer applicable to my life.
 Perhaps I might start another project in the future...
 We'll see!

 Note to self: https://docs.github.com/en/pages/getting-started-with-github-pages/unpublishing-a-github-pages-site